iTwin/itwinjs-core/docs/core/learning/frontend/Plugins.md

 main();
 ```

 In the code above, note the declaration of IMODELJS_VERSIONS_REQUIRED and PLUGIN_NAME.
 These variables are converted to actual strings when your [Plugin]($frontend) is webpack'ed as described below.
-PLUGIN_NAME is used by the [PluginAdmin]($frontend) to keep track of loaded Plugins, and IMODELJS_VERSIONS_REQUIRED is used to validate that the runtime environment has the iModel.js modules
-that the [Plugin]($frontend) needs and that the versions loaded are compatible with those required by the [Plugin]($frontend).
+PLUGIN_NAME is used by the [PluginAdmin]($frontend) to keep track of loaded Plugins, and IMODELJS_VERSIONS_REQUIRED is used to validate that the runtime environment includes the iModel.js modules that the [Plugin]($frontend) needs and that the versions loaded are compatible with those required by the [Plugin]($frontend).

 ## Building Plugins

-The code for the [Plugin]($frontend) is typically transpiled to JavaScript and then converted to a loadable module with [webpack](https://webpack.js.org). iModel.js provides a
+The code for the [Plugin]($frontend) is typically transpiled to JavaScript and then converted to a loadable module with [webpack](https://webpack.js.org).
+Those steps (and others that might be required), are sequenced by the buildIModelJsModule script.
+See [Building iModel.js Modules](./BuildingIModelJsModules.md) for a full description of building a [Plugin]($frontend).
-webpack configuration file, webpackModule.config.js, in the modules directory of the webpack-tools package.
-You provide arguments to webpack-cli that are passed to webpackModule.config.js :
-  * --env.outdir=[outdir] specifies the output directory for the webpacked [Plugin]($frontend).
-  * --env.entry=[entryScript] specifies the (transpiled) source for the entry point of the Plugin.
-  * --env.bundlename=[moduleName] specifies the name of webpacked the output file.
-  * --env.isplugin tells webpackModule.config.js that you are creating a [Plugin]($frontend), which configures webpack to define the PLUGIN_NAME and IMODELJS_VERSIONS_REQUIRED variables that are used
-  in the startup code as shown above.

 The versions of iModel.js packages that are required by the [Plugin](%frontend) are extracted from the "dependencies" key in the package.json file that is in the root directory of the package that contains the Plugin source.
 Each iModel.js module from which classes or functions are imported should appear in that dependencies key, along with the version number as is required by [npm](https://docs.npmjs.org).
 A string that contains each such dependency is generated by webpack and replaces every occurrence of IMODELJS_VERSIONS_REQUIRED in the output JavaScript module.

 ## Plugin startup

 Plugins are loaded by the PluginAdmin class.
 The "main" function in the [Plugin]($frontend) code should instantiate and register the Plugin as illustrated above.
-The PluginAdmin.register method
-checks whether the iModel.js runtime environment is compatible with the [Plugin]($frontend)'s requirements.
-If not, an error is displayed to the user (and a list of the errors encountered is
-returned from the call to PluginAdmin.register) and the Plugin can proceed no further.
+The PluginAdmin.register method checks whether the iModel.js runtime environment is compatible with the [Plugin]($frontend)'s requirements.
+If not, an error is displayed to the user (and a list of the errors encountered is returned from the call to PluginAdmin.register) and the Plugin can proceed no further.
 If the validation succeeds, the `onLoad` method of your [Plugin]($frontend) subclass is called.
 The argument to the onLoad and onExecute method is an array of strings.
 The first member of the array is the plugin name.
 A typical use of the `onLoad` method is to register any tools that the Plugin provides.
 Here is a simple subclass of [Plugin]($frontend):

 ```ts
 class MeasurePointsPlugin extends Plugin {